Ordering A Sample Deal Toy: 7 Pitfalls You Need To Avoid

 What should concern you are significant deviations in dimensions, as well as complete departures from the agreed upon design.

-This isn’t as dumb as it sounds: mistakes can be made, and signals can get crossed.
+This isn’t as self-evident as it may sound.
+Mistakes can be made, and signals can get crossed.
 The agreed upon design could have been a wedge shape (similar to a rectangle except the bottom is noticeably thicker than the tapered top), and the piece actually produced could merely be a straightforward rectangle.

 Or the discrepancy could be a lot more subtle: were the beveled edges shown in the artwork actually done?
 Was the logo that was to be laser-etched on the back included?